paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Yard Clearance
 type: review
 rating: 5
-location:
+location: L4
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Joe and his lads done an excellent clearing of my yard.
+They left it spotless Highly Recommended